minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - _step_: The information about Order Type which we mentioned above
 - _max_batcher_fee_: The maximum fee users have to pay to Batcher to execute batching transaction.
 The actual fee Batcher will take might be less than the maximum fee
 - _expired_setting_opt_: contain Order Expired time and max tip for cancelling expired order.
 If the order is not executed after Expired Time, anyone can help the owner cancel it
+- _extra_data_: The extra data of the order contract.
+Its scope is not defined yet but it will be used on the future features of Order contract.
+Pool contract can safely ignore this field.
+It will only be used by future Order contracts and external contracts that are integrated with future Order contract.

 #### 3.3.2.3 Redeemer